Flint Hill School

 Flint Hill School, founded in 1956, is a private, co-educational, college preparatory school, in Oakton, Virginia, serving grades JK–12.
 The school has separate upper and lower school campuses about a mile apart in Fairfax County, approximately 20 mi from Washington, D.C.

+In 2025, Niche ranked Flint Hill School 9 out of 2,489 private schools in the United States, making it the best in Virginia.